RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

 ### Wiseconn CropCloud Tables

-The Wiseconn CropCloud Tables consist of a cluster of 13 distinct tables that store data gathered from Wiseconn Sensors related to field sensing trials.
+The Wiseconn CropCloud Tables comprise a cluster of 13 distinct tables that store data collected from Wiseconn sensors during field sensing trials.
 Each table serves a specific purpose in the data management process.

-The first table is the 'SamplingZone', it plays a distinct role as it is not directly linked to the sensors.
-Instead, it contains geospatial data pertaining to the sampling zone where the sensors are located.
-This information is essential because it defines the shapefile of the monitored plot.
-The SamplingZone data is crucial for conducting 'mask' and 'clip' functions on satellite imagery, which helps isolate the field of interest.
-This is a critical step of the process as it enables the scaling of analysis from a point-based perspective to a broader field level, enhancing the overall understanding of the entire agricultural plot.
+The first table, named SamplingZone, has a unique role as it is not directly linked to the sensors.
+Instead, it contains geospatial data related to the sampling zone where the sensors are located.
+This information is essential as it defines the shapefile of the monitored plot.
+The data from the SamplingZone is crucial for conducting "mask" and "clip" functions on satellite imagery, which helps isolate the field of interest.
+This step is critical as it enables the scaling of analysis from a point-based perspective to a broader field level, thereby enhancing the overall understanding of the entire agricultural plot.

+Two additional tables provide calibration parameters and are not harvested from the sensors: the Crop Water Function and the Water Dynamics Table.
+The Crop Water Function offers theoretical calibration of water productivity functions based on the conservative behavior of the biomass-water relationship, as described in the following key references:

+- Steduto, P., Hsiao, T. C., & Fereres, E. (2007).
+"On the conservative behavior of biomass water productivity."
+Water Use Efficiency and Water Productivity, 59(2).

+- Raes, D., Steduto, P., Hsiao, T. C., & Fereres, E. (2009).
+"AquaCrop—The FAO's crop model for water productivity."
+Water Use Efficiency and Water Productivity, 39(5), 437-447.

-The other tables in the cluster are dedicated to storing the data collected from the Wiseconn sensors installed in the field.
-Each of these tables provides data of various parameters monitored during the sensing trials.
+The remaining tables in the cluster are dedicated to storing data collected from the Wiseconn sensors installed in the field.
+Each of these tables provides data on various parameters monitored during the sensing trials.

 **Sampling zone**
 ```vs